matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

   Cannot be used with the combined and standard JSON modes.

 - `--llvm-ir`
-  Switch to the LLVM IR mode.
+  Switch to LLVM IR mode.
   Only one input LLVM IR file is allowed.
-  Cannot be used with the combined and standard JSON modes.
+  Cannot be used with combined and standard JSON modes.

 - `--force-evmla`
-  Force switch to the EVM legacy assembly pipeline.
+  Force use of the EVM legacy assembly pipeline.
-  Useful for older revisions of `solc` 0.8, where Yul was considered highly experimental and contained more bugs than today.
+  Useful for early versions of `solc` 0.8.x, where Yul was considered highly experimental and contained more bugs than today.

 - `--system-mode`
-  Enable the system contract compilation mode.
+  Enable system contract compilation mode.
-  In this mode, zkEVM extensions are enabled.
-For example, calls to addresses `0xFFFF` and below are substituted by special
-  zkEVM instructions.
-In the Yul mode, the `verbatim_*` instruction family is available.
+  In this mode, zkEVM extensions for system contracts are enabled.
+For example, calls to addresses `0xFFFF` and below are substituted by special zkEVM instructions.
+In Yul mode, the `verbatim_*` instruction family is available.

 - `--asm`
   Output zkEVM assembly of the contracts.